nodetool-ai/nodetool/docs/nodes/nodetool/image/enhance.md

 ## Sharpen

-Enhances image detail by intensifying contrast between adjacent pixels.
+Enhances image detail by intensifying local pixel contrast.

 Use cases:
-1. Improve clarity of photographs for print or digital display
+- Improve clarity of photographs for print or display
-2. Enhance details in medical imaging for diagnosis
-3. Sharpen blurry images for better object detection
-4. Refine texture details in product photography
+- Refine texture details in product photography
-5. Increase readability of text in scanned documents
+- Enhance readability of text in document images

 **Tags:** image, sharpen, clarity